 Turnkey brewhouses (or "brewhouses") consist of several key beer brewing equipment.
 The mashing barrel, filter barrel, brewing tank, and whirlpool, in a skilled winemaker, the converted grain has been milled by professional milling hands to a sweet liquid called "wort".
 Then the wort is fermented and finished in special beer tanks called fermentation tanks, storage tanks and white beer tanks.

-Brewhouses are both the heart and the engine of brewhouses, where several key processes for making craft beer and kombucha are carried out.
+Brewhouses are both the heart and the engine of brew turkey, where several key processes for making craft beer and kombucha are carried out.
 Turnkey brewhouses and other key brewing equipment vary in capacity, function, and complexity, but all brewhouses need to moisten the grain, separate the wort from the grain, and boil the wort with a heat source.

 The brewhouses are customized to meet the individual needs of each beer manufacturer.
 Our staff will work with you from defining your optimal layout to designing the setup and dimensions of your brewhouses and tanks.

 hL: 2.3hL brewhouses, 4.1hL brewhouses, 5.9hL brewhouses, 8.2hL brewhouses, 11.7hL brewhouses, 17.6hL brewhouses, 23.5hL brewhouses, and 35.2hL brewhouses

 Designed with Brewers in Mind

 Spatial arrangement of valves and system components is important in brewhouse design.
 In our design process, we focus on where the brewer will be standing while performing brewing operations and how we can limit the need for unnecessary physical exertion.
 Brewers need control components close by while operating the system.